Co-Creating a Covid Safe Environment for Your Guests and Staff

 - Do you provide sanitation for touch points outside of the kitchen and dining room throughout the event (like the entries, bathrooms, outdoor railings, banisters, etc.)

 - Communicating expectations to your guests about covid precautions for your wedding in WNC.
 Post leading links about stylish masks.
+Check out these signs we found on Etsy!
 Ask guests if they’ve found a mask to match their dress.
 Include details in your wedding website or invitations if possible.
 Send your guests a link to the NC Count On Me Pledge.

 - If you don’t have a planner, ask your dj if they would mind helping you communicate logistical points, assist with crowd movement and encouraging social distancing.
 Consider numbering tables to make it easy for a planner or dj to dismiss tables to the buffet one at a time.